 Thanks to the recent Eid holidays, I was able to cross Zengo off my dining list.
-Dining at high places has recently been added to my things-to-do here in Qatar.
-And when I mean high, I mean literally high.
+Dining at high places has recently been added to my things to do here in Qatar.
+And when I say high, I mean literally high.

 Since Kempinski is the highest building in West Bay, it certainly is a must in my books.
 The Torch (Aspire Tower) is the highest in Doha, and hopefully, soon I get to check out the tea place there.

 After an ear-popping elevator ride with a few sprinkling of water that came from who-knows-where, I finally arrived at the 61st floor.
-Instantly and enthusiastically greeted by the reception staff of Zengo, she led me to the table where Gerald of Blue Hamburger was already seating.
-One point already to Zengo just for that greeting. 😉
+Instantly and enthusiastically greeted by the reception staff of Zengo, she led me to the table where my friend was already sitting.
+One point already to Zengo just for that greeting.

 Zengo is the Pan-Asian restaurant of Mexican celebrity chef Richard Sandoval in Qatar.
 A result of his world travels and fascination for the ancient spice routes.
 His other creations in Qatar include Z Lounge, Isla at The Pearl and Toro Toro at Marsa Malaz Kempinski.

 Aleksa, the lone male service staff during that time, was quick to help me with the table napkin.
 We were presented with the menu and given ample time to choose which we would like to avail – Omakase Sharing or Express Lunch?
 He also patiently answered our queries regarding the difference and was quick to offer his recommendations.
-In the end, we settled for Omakase Sharing and hoped that Sonkie will choose Express Lunch.
+In the end, we settled for Omakase Sharing and hoped that our other friend would choose Express Lunch.
 Win-win.

 We started our dining journey with the Sushi selection.
 A platter of New Volcano, Shrimp Roll, Salmon Gunkan, Hamachi Sashimi, and Tuna Sashimi.
 Ten pieces representing Japan served with a side of wasabi and gari.